-Eight religious sisters died of Covid-19 at a Wisconsin facility within a week
+Eight nuns died of Covid-19 at a Wisconsin facility within a week

-(CNN)Within a week, eight religious sisters living in the Notre Dame of Elm Grove in Wisconsin died from Covid-19, all of whom, in their own ways, were mentors in the community.
+(CNN)Within a week, eight nuns living in the Notre Dame of Elm Grove in Wisconsin died from Covid-19, all of whom, in their own ways, were mentors in the community.

-The School Sisters of Notre Dame confirmed the deaths to CNN affiliate WTMJ, adding the sisters died from complications caused by the virus.
+The School Sisters of Notre Dame confirmed the deaths to CNN affiliate WTMJ, adding the sisters died of complications caused by the virus.

 "Every one of our sisters is really important," Sister Debra Sciano, the provincial leader of the School Sisters of Notre Dame Central Pacific Province, told the news station.
 "Not only to us, but we feel they have touched thousands of lives we'll never be aware of."